nextflow-io/nextflow/docs/process.rst

    the ``storeDir`` directive.
 When the files exist the process execution is skipped and these files are used as the actual process result.

 #.
-Whenever a process is successfully completed the files listed in the `output` declaration block are copied into the directory
+Whenever a process is successfully completed the files listed in the `output` declaration block are moved into the directory
    specified by the ``storeDir`` directive.

 The following example shows how to use the ``storeDir`` directive to create a directory containing a BLAST database